PetToyCo/description_directions_attributes_/README.md

   3. Development

 ## Usage
-N.B.
 If the database has not yet been seeded:
-     From within the root directory:
+  From within the root directory: npm run seed

-     npm run seed
+Once the database has been seeded:
 1. From within the root directory: npm start